isomerpages/moe-ferngreenpri/_our-curriculum/Sexuality Education (SEd).md

 ones.</p>
 <p>You may click <a href="https://go.gov.sg/moe-sexuality-education" rel="noopener noreferrer nofollow" target="_blank">here</a> for
 more information on MOE Sexuality Education.</p>
-<h4>Overview of FERN GREEN Primary School's Sexuality Education Programme for 2024</h4>
+<h4>Overview of FERN GREEN Primary School's Sexuality Education Programme for 2025</h4>
 <ol start="4">
 <li>
 <p>Sexuality Education is delivered in a holistic manner through the school
 curriculum.
 The content for Sexuality Education is grouped into five main
 themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">here </a>for more information on the scope of Sexuality Education in the school curriculum.</p>
+You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>
 <p></p>
 </li>